Bullying & Child-on-Child Abuse

-Peer-on-Peer abuse occurs when a young person is exploited, bullied and/or harmed by their peers who are the same or of a similar age.
-Everyone directly involved with peer on peer abuse is under the age of 18.
+Child-on-Child abuse occurs when a young person is exploited, bullied and/or harmed by their peers who are the same or of a similar age.
+Everyone directly involved with child on child abuse is under the age of 18.

 - Targeted, verbal, physical, psychological face-to-face harm and/or online bullying